 The whole field of neuroscience is very popular right now.
 We’ve learned a lot in the past ten years about how our brain works and why it does what it does.
 Some of these ideas are truly fascinating (i.e. neuroplasticity) but knowing this information is relatively useless unless we actually practice something in real life that helps us become more skillful with our attention.
 Otherwise it’s like reading a lot of books on automotive engine repair.
 You know a lot about how your car works, but it’s still broken because, ultimately, you have to get your hands dirty and work on the car if it’s going to run properly.

-On April 4th, I’m teaching the ToDo Institute’s annual program on “Working with your Attention.”
+From April 11 – May 10, 2022, I’m teaching the ToDo Institute’s annual program on “Working with your Attention.”
 This 30 day distance learning program is where you actually practice working with your attention on a daily basis.
 The goal is not just to learn about how your attention works, but to become more skillful in using your attention in your life.
 We usually have 50-100 people from all over the world.
 It’s fun, fascinating and practical.
 One of our maxims is, “Your experience of life is not based on your life, but on what you’re paying attention to.”